-- Gather all the legal documents, such as your business license, as well as tax forms that contain the company's employee identification number (EIN), in your LLC's formation documents (such as the articles of the organization).
+1. Gather all the legal documents, such as your business license and tax forms containing the company's employee identification number (EIN), in your LLC's formation documents.

-- After submitting the form, print two copies of the confirmation page that is displayed on your screen.
+4. After submitting the form, print two copies of the confirmation page displayed on your screen.

-- Write the confirmation number down and include it with all future correspondence to this agency, as well as any other state where your LLC does business (including those for which you do not need to change the address).
+5. Write the confirmation number down and include it with all future correspondence to this agency and any other state where your LLC does business (including those for which you do not need to change the address).

 Changing Your LLC Address by Mail

-If you cannot change the address for your LLC online, you must submit a written request to make these changes by mail.
-First, you must:
+If you cannot change the address for your LLC online, we advise submitting a written request to make these changes by mail.

-Don't forget to fill out Form DTF-96 to update your physical or mailing address.
+1. Obtain and complete Form WT-4.2, and request for change of Principal Business Location.
+Don't forget to complete Form DTF-96 to update your business mailing address.

-- Include the following information on the form:
+2. Include the required information on the form, such as: